-- Lightning: When lightening strikes, nitrogen gas is transformed into nitrate (NO 3 - ) that plants can use.
+- Lightning: Nitrogen gas can be transformed into nitrate (NO3-) that plants can use when lightning strikes.

-- Nitrogen fixation : Special nitrogen-fixing bacteria can also transform nitrogen gas into useful forms.
+Nitrogen fixation: Special nitrogen-fixing bacteria can also transform nitrogen gas into useful forms.
 These bacteria live in the roots of plants in the pea family.
-They turn the nitrogen gas into ammonium (NH 4 + ) (a process called ammonification).
+They turn the nitrogen gas into ammonium (NH4+).
 In water environments, bacteria in the water can also fix nitrogen gas into ammonium.
 Ammonium can be used by aquatic plants as a source of nitrogen.